 The sibling that grasps (and is softly held) by this rock-cradle smiles their grace down upon your wings.
 They will be the closest of them all until the end of your days.

-You hear a faint susurration through this air; their voices do not carry well through this medium.
+They are a faint susurration through this air; their voices do not carry well through the medium.
 It seems you will only be able to hear them at the quietest of places.